11 Tips to Help you Lose Weight, get fit and not Spend a Fortune Doing it!

 “I don’t have any time!

 Review how you spend your time.
 There are 18 time-saving tips for busy mums here.
-As a single mum of two kids, one with autism, running a business, travelling when needed, studying, coaching football, working out a minimum of 1 hour a day and still cooking dinner etc.
+When I was a single mum of two kids, one with autism I was also running a business, travelling when needed, studying, coaching football, working out a minimum of 1 hour a day and still cooking dinner etc.

 I don’t make them do everything, they have set chores, but when required either one can pick up and do what is needed.
 Doing it all yourself isn’t good for you or them.
 Teach them how to do more and get them to do it.

 “I don’t have any energy!”

-Firstly, I and everyone else I have spoken with or read about agree they have more energy when they workout, especially if they do it first thing in the morning.
+Firstly, I and everyone else I have spoken with or read about agree they have more energy when they work out, especially if they do it first thing in the morning.
 Start small and build up to more if you need but do something.